lpun-majessica/advent-of-code/README.md

 # Advent of Code

-This is a place for me to post my codes for :sparkles::christmas_tree: <code>Advent of Code<\code> :christmas_tree::sparkles:
+This is a place for me to post my codes for :sparkles::christmas_tree: <code>Advent of Code</code> :christmas_tree::sparkles:

 **Advent of Code** is a programming version of advent calendars.
 I recently got introduced to this event and felt hooked immediately since I always want to learn and improve my skills through challenges.
 It's also a great way to countdown to Christmas so it's a win-win for me :D